GustavoHenriqueFerreira/GustavoHenriqueFerreira/README.md

 - ⚡ Full-stack developer from São Paulo, Brazil
 - 🌱 Pursuing Bachelor's Degree in Information Systems at USP, completed Systems Development at SENAI de Informática
-- 💻 Currently diving into .NET development for versatile solutions
+- 💻 Currently diving into .NET development and AI for versatile solutions
 - 📫 How to reach me: gustavohferreiraalves@gmail.com or https://www.linkedin.com/in/gustavo-henrique-ferreira

   ##